MemWeaver: A Hierarchical Memory from Textual Interactive Behaviors for Personalized Generation: Related Work

 \subsection{User Modeling for Personalization}

-The field of user modeling for personalization is rooted in traditional recommender systems, where the existing methods involve modeling preferences from sparse user-item interaction matrices using techniques such as collaborative filtering (CF) and matrix factorization~\cite{koren2009matrix, rendle2010bpr}.
-While effective, these models operate on atomic item identifiers (IDs) and remain oblivious to the underlying semantic content, learning preferences only indirectly.
-The pursuit of capturing dynamic user interests has led to an evolution toward sequential modeling with RNNs and Transformers~\cite{hidasi201session, kang2018sasrec, sun2019bert4rec}, and later to graph-based approaches using graph neural networks (GNNs) to capture higher-order relationships~\cite{wang2019ngcf, he2020lightgcn}.
-Despite increasing improvement in modeling temporal patterns and relational structures, these methods share a fundamental limitation: they are tailored for sparse, ID-level signals and are ill-equipped to interpret the rich semantics of textual interactions.
-The advent of LLMs introduces a new frontier, shifting the focus to directly understanding user narratives from textual history via retrieval-augmented generation (RAG)~\cite{lewis2020rag,www6_6}.
-However, the efficacy of current RAG-based personalization is hampered by simplistic, single-dimensional retrieval heuristics, such as recency-based or similarity-based approaches~\cite{karpukhin2020dpr, reimers2019sentencebert}, and their treatment of retrieved context as a flat, unstructured list of text chunks.
-This approach fails to fully exploit the LLM's reasoning capabilities, as it strips away the intricate relationships within a user's history.
-A critical gap therefore lies in the absence of a framework capable of constructing and leveraging a hierarchical memory from textual interaction histories.
+Traditional personalization methods evolved from ID-based collaborative filtering and matrix factorization~\cite{koren2009matrix, rendle2010bpr,liuelo,liu2024computerized} to modeling with RNNs and Transformers~\cite{kang2018sasrec, sun2019bert4rec} and graph-based models~\cite{wang2019ngcf,he2020lightgcn}.
+Despite increasing improvement in modeling temporal patterns and relational structures, these methods share a fundamental limitation: they are tailored for sparse, ID-level signals and are ill-equipped to interpret the rich semantics of textual interactions~\cite{rec5,zhang2023towards}.
+The advent of LLMs introduces a new frontier, shifting the focus to directly understanding user narratives from textual history via retrieval-augmented generation (RAG)~\cite{lewis2020rag,www6_6,yu2025multi}.
+However, the efficacy of current RAG-based personalization is hampered by simplistic, single-dimensional retrieval heuristics, such as recency-based or similarity-based approaches~\cite{llm2,karpukhin2020dpr, reimers2019sentencebert}, and their treatment of retrieved context as a flat, unstructured list of text chunks.
+Discarding relational context fails to fully exploit LLM reasoning, revealing a critical gap: the lack of a framework to derive hierarchical memory from textual interaction histories.